Peacock: Everything to know about NBC's streaming app

 Peacock, a streaming app from Comcast-owned NBCUniversal, launched last month across the US with thousands of hours of free programming, as well as extra shows, movies and originals if you're willing to pay for a subscription.
-It has a seven-day free trial for those premium tiers, but if you sign up through a Google platform like Android, you can get as many as three months free.
+It has a seven-day free trial for those premium tiers, but if you sign up through a Google platform like Android, you can get an extended free period.

-But, like HBO Max before it, you can't watch Peacock on a Roku product or Amazon Fire TV device.
+But, like HBO Max, you can't watch Peacock on a Roku product or Amazon Fire TV device.
 Roku and Amazon are the most popular makers of devices to stream to televisions in the US.

-This standoff marks a new stage in the evolution of streaming video, one that puts people like you in the middle.
+The standoff between these device makers and new streaming services marks a new stage in the evolution of streaming video, one that puts people like you in the middle.
 Both sides want the most control over the data and money you generate with your streaming activity, as they carve out their positions of power for the next era of TV.
 But in the meantime, you can't watch all the top streaming services on all the top devices.

-So far, Peacock has signed up 10 million accounts through about the end of July.
-That includes people who registered with Peacock when it rolled out just to Comcast pay-TV customers in April as well as new members who've signed up since its national launch on July 15.

-By comparison, Disney Plus reported more than 10 million sign-ups in little more than 24 hours when it launched in November.
-HBO Max -- the premium cable network's newer, bigger app that rolled out at the end of May -- signed up 4.1 million accounts in its first full month.

 Peacock's free tier, with about two-thirds of the catalog, is available to watch right away with advertising after you register an email and password.
 You can unlock the full library of shows and movies for a price -- $4.99 a month for the full catalog plus ads and $9.99 a month to go ad-free.
 Peacock offers a standard seven-day free trial for its premium tiers, and, again, people who sign up on a Google platform like Android can snag an extended free trial.